 My disability affects my ability to attend class in person due to the current state of the pandemic, are there options?

-If you are interested in requesting full-semester remote participation for Fall 2021, please make a note of the following:
+If you are interested in requesting full-semester remote participation, please make a note of the following:

 - Remote participation, if approved, is on a per-semester basis.
 Previously eligible students will not be automatically eligible for future semesters.